What’s the difference between a command and an event?

 In theory, yes, if there are no validation rules and if the event happened then, the other system should accept it and perform the logic.
 Kafka-like streaming systems should guarantee delivery even if the financial service is temporarily unavailable.
 We have bugs in the code?
 Then we have to fix them.

 Here, the theory ends, and practice begins.
 Our customer doesn’t care if the error is a bug that we know and fix it in the near future?
 The customer wants to do a business and be operational.

 Sometimes it turns out that a given event will always have only one recipient.
 What’s more, we expect it to be always handled.
 Is it still an event?
 It is worth considering whether we’re not sending the command “issue a receipt” under the event with the “reservation was confirmed” name.
 When the business process is crucial, we may prefer to fail fast and have an immediate result.
-For such cases, it’s worth considering whether it won’t be better to do asynchronous command instead of an asynchronous event.
+For such cases, it’s worth considering whether it would be better to do an asynchronous command instead of an asynchronous event.

 Of course, we’re touching here on the separate topic of the distributed processes.
 By itself it’s non-trivial.
 You can read more on that in my other posts:

 - “Saga and Process Manager - distributed processes in practice”